 I’m no expert on corporate acquisition, but I’ve had a front row seat for some of these.
 A few of them could even be called successful.
 Let’s generalize heavily from after-hours conversations that clearly have nothing to do with any of my previous employers.

 And maybe the folks that stay for retention bonus are a little more conservative.
-Bird in the hand, part of a bigger safer company, and there’s so much opportunity because everyone else in the big company is beat down and burned out.
+Bird in the hand, part of a bigger and safer company, and there’s so much opportunity because everyone else in the big company is beat down and burned out.
 Sour like old pickles.

 It seems that there’s more engineers and salespeople that make it through the acquisition.
 The acquired executives disappear into other projects or out of the company.
 Resting and vesting, pivoted into something new, but unlikely they’re still guiding their old team.
 Who is?